Parsa-Rajabi/CMPT-276/docs/project.md

   - This should provide a timeline for the project, including when each feature will be developed and tested
 - A risk assessment of potential issues that may arise during the project and how you plan on mitigating them
   - Include at least 5 low-risk, 3 medium-risk, and 2 high-risk issues (10 total) with mitigation strategies for each
-- Use Data Flow Diagrams (DFDs) to outline how data flows within the application
+- Use Data Flow Diagrams (level 0 and level 1) to outline how data flows within the application
   - Between the APIs and your application
-- MVC model for the application
+- MVC model diagram for the application
-  - This should include a high-level overview of how the application will be structured
+  - This should include a high-level overview of how the application will be structured and a description of each component

 **Video Presentation:**